-Back L-R:Colleen Brown; Robert Klein; Jessica Resnick-Ault; James DuganFront L-R: Suzie Hahn Pascutti; Amber Yusuf, President; Ron Schulhof, Vice PresidentScarsdale Board of Education Member Biographies
+Back L-R:Colleen Brown; Robert Klein; Jessica Resnick-Ault; James DuganFront L-R: Suzie Hahn, Vice President; Amber Yusuf; Ron Schulhof, PresidentScarsdale Board of Education Member Biographies

-Ronald Schulhof, Vice President (Term: 2022-2025): Mr. Schulhof is a pro bono consultant and private investor.
+Ronald Schulhof, President (Term: 2022-2025): Mr. Schulhof is a pro bono consultant and private investor.
 Prior to this work, Mr. Schulhof worked in finance at Bear, Stearns & Co., and FBR Capital Markets, and in corporate strategy at Deloitte.
 Since moving to Scarsdale in 2013, his local volunteering includes serving as chair of the PT Council and Quaker Ridge PTA Sustainability Committees, member of the District Sustainability Committee, mentor to SHS student interns and City 2.0 project teams, chair of the Village Conservation Advisory Council, member of the Food Scrap Recycling Committee, chair of the Village LED Streetlight Committee, Board of Directors of the Scarsdale Forum, member of the Citizens Nominating Committee, member of the Westchester Reform Temple Connections Task Force, and as a Little League coach.
 Mr. Schulhof holds a B.A. in Economics from Lehigh University and an MBA from Columbia Business School.
-He and his wife Rachel have two sons.
-They both attend Quaker Ridge School.
+He and his wife Rachel have two sons, one at Scarsdale Middle School and one at Quaker Ridge School.

 James Dugan (Term: 2021-2024): Mr. Dugan is an attorney and volunteer who has been active in Scarsdale since moving to the community with his family in 2006.
 Mr. Dugan has served as a member of the Citizens’ Nominating Committee and the Procedure Committee.
 He was a member of the Overhill Association Board as well as its President; and has been active in the Episcopal Church of St. James the Less.
 Mr. Dugan was a co-founder of the Coalition for Scarsdale Schools, a community organization of engaged parents of Scarsdale students.
 Mr. Dugan is a partner in the litigation department of Willkie Farr & Gallagher LLP, where his practice focuses on high-stakes corporate litigation.
 He has a BA in English Literature from the Pennsylvania State University and a JD from Cornell Law School.
-Mr. Dugan and his wife Shirley have three daughters who attend Scarsdale Public Schools, one each in elementary, middle, and high school.
+Mr. Dugan and his wife Shirley have three daughters who attend Scarsdale Public Schools; one is in Middle School, and two are in High School.

-Jessica Resnick-Ault (Term: 2021-2024): Ms. Resnick-Ault is a journalist and active local volunteer.
-She has worked in financial journalism, reporting primarily on energy companies and markets and their impact on municipalities for nearly two decades.
-Ms. Resnick-Ault is currently Vice President of Special Situations and Financial Communications at Edelman in New York and was previously a team leader at Reuters News, worked for Bloomberg, Dow Jones/The Wall Street Journal, and the Providence Journal.
+Jessica Resnick-Ault (Term: 2021-2024): Ms. Resnick-Ault is a public relations consultant and an active local volunteer.
+Prior to a 2022 career switch, she worked in financial journalism for two decades, reporting primarily on energy companies and markets and their impact on municipalities.
+Ms. Resnick-Ault is currently Vice President of Special Situations and Financial Communications at Edelman in New York and was previously a team leader at Reuters News, and worked for Bloomberg, Dow Jones/The Wall Street Journal, and the Providence Journal.
 She is the co-author of Hess: The Last Oil Baron (Wiley, 2015).
 She and her teams have been recognized for excellence in public-service journalism by the New York Press Club, Investigative Reporters and Editors, and other professional organizations.
 Since moving to Scarsdale in 2014, her local volunteer work includes co-founding the Grant a Wish(list) initiative of local 501(c)3 foundation Bake Back America, serving as a member of the Junior League of Central Westchester, volunteering as a member and chair of Edgewood PTA committees, serving as a class parent at the JCC pre-school, and volunteering with athletic organizations including Tailwind Track Club.
 Ms. Resnick-Ault served as a regional and state chair for interviews for prospective students to Brown University, has served on the board of the Alpha Delta Phi Society, a gender-inclusive literary society, and is a member of the corporation of the International Institute in Madrid.
 Ms. Resnick-Ault holds a B.A. in Public Policy and Classics from Brown University.
 She and her late husband, Peter, have one daughter who attends Scarsdale Middle School and attended Edgewood School from K-5.